HaraldGSvendsen/enkel-tidtaker/docs/README.md

 - Auto save admin participants
 - Add admin page warning on same bib registered more than once
 - Add finish line warning if bib registered more than once
-- Results: show all participants also if they don't have a finish time (yet)
+- DONE - Results: show all participants also if they don't have a finish time (yet)
+- Add link from registration to results - and from results to registration
+- Implement hide name logic

 NOTE: